-The reality is that what we react to, or what makes us angry and distressed, reveals extremely important information to us about ourselves.
+The reality is that what we react to or what makes us angry and distressed, reveals extremely important information about ourselves.

-Thanks to this practice, I have welcomed more compassion, mindfulness, and forgiveness into my life.
+Thanks to this practice of paying attention to my emotional reactions, I’ve welcomed more compassion, mindfulness, and forgiveness into my life.

 Paying attention to your emotional reactions can help you to discover exactly how your core wounds are affecting you on a daily basis.